ghall89/mac-app-template/README.md

 ### Install Tooling

-1. Install task, mint, and create-dmg, if they aren't already installed.
-The suggested way to do this is through [homebrew](https://brew.sh)
-    - task - `brew install go-task`
-    -  mint - `brew install mint`
-    - create-dmg - `brew install create-dmg`
+**_Note: Ensure you do the steps in order if you do not have Mint installed._**

+1. Install Homebrew dependencies with `brew bundle` from the project directory.
-2. Install swift-bundler with mint - `mint install stackotter/swift-bundler@main`
+2. Install Mint dependencies with `mint bootstrap` from the project directory.

 ### Add Credentials For Code Signing and Notarization